About History Week - 1-9 September 2018

 During History Week, community groups, local councils, libraries, archives, museums, universities, cultural institutions, professional and amateur historians across NSW open their doors to present the latest in today’s historical research – fascinating stories, artefacts and experiences about both our past and ourselves today.

-Some of this year’s events include:
+Some of last year’s events included:

 - Passion for Fashion: 60’s Style Exhibition - Port Macquarie Museum

 - Castaways: Reunion and Retrospective – Sea Acres

 - The Story of the Wauchope Regents Theatre – Wauchope District Historical Society